-Nobody seems to know who wrote it, and I have seen different versions, but I think it’s a wonderful lesson for Homeschool parents!
+I saw a little anonymous story swirling around the internet.
+I have seen different versions, but I think it’s a wonderful lesson for homeschool parents!

 Are You a Carrot, An Egg, or a Coffee Bean?

-She brought her closer and asked her to feel the carrots.
-She did and noted that they were soft.
-She then asked her to take an egg and break it.
-After pulling off the shell, she observed the hard-boiled egg.
-Finally, she asked her to sip the coffee.
+The mother brought her closer and asked her to feel the carrots.
+The young woman did and noted that they were soft.
+The mother then asked her to take an egg and break it.
+After pulling off the shell, the young woman observed the hard-boiled egg.
+Finally, the mother asked her to sip the coffee.
 The daughter smiled, as she tasted its rich aroma.

-Her mother explained that each of these objects had faced the same adversity — boiling water — but each reacted differently.
+Her mother explained that each of these objects had faced the same adversity — boiling water — but each had reacted differently.

 The egg had been fragile.
 Its thin outer shell had protected its liquid interior.
-But, after sitting through the boiling water, its inside became hardened.
+But, after sitting in the boiling water, its inside hardened.

 The ground coffee beans were unique, however.
-After they were in the boiling water they had changed the water.
+After they were added to the boiling water they had changed the water.

 “Which are you?” she asked her daughter.
 “When adversity knocks on your door, how do you respond?
 Are you a carrot, an egg, or a coffee bean?”